Terradue/doc-tep-geohazards/source/community-guide/user.rst

 	:width: 80%
 	:figclass: img-container-border

-	Figure 1: The Geohazards TEP portal

-2. Click on **Sign-in**, you are automatically redirected to the Terradue platform signin page.
+1. Click on **Sign-in**, you are automatically redirected to the Terradue platform signin page.

 .. figure:: ../includes/user-signin-2.png
 	:align: center
 	:width: 80%
 	:figclass: img-container-border

-	Figure 1: The Terradue platform signin page

-3. Click on the button corresponding to your external Identity Provider (EO-IAM, EPOS, EOSC, google, linkedin, yahoo).
+1. Click on the button corresponding to your external Identity Provider (EO-IAM, EPOS, EOSC, google, linkedin, yahoo).
-4. Your account is automatically created on Terradue Cloud Platform.
+2. Your account is automatically created on Terradue Cloud Platform.
-5. You are logged in on GEP
+3. You are logged in on GEP
-6. If not done, you can configure your account.
+4. If not done, you can configure your account.

 Profile pages
 -------------